Check out some of our extended shows! read more

 - The Northern boundary is Franklin Ave, running along the bottom of the Hollywood Hills and a block from Hollywood Blvd.

-- Wilton Pl. is the eastern boundary, near the Hollywood Forever Memorial Cemetery and studios with histories dating back to the golden years of Hollywood.
+- Western Ave. is the eastern boundary, near studios with histories dating back to the golden years of Hollywood.